rayteams/docs-rayteams/content.en/docs/platfromapi-overview/introduction.md

 # Overview

-RayTeams provides environment and data for licensed users.
+RayTeams provides environment and data for authorized users.

-Open API Documents are also open to unauthorized users, but certain APIs are exposed only to licensed users.
+Open API Documents are also open to unauthorized users, but certain APIs are exposed only to authorized users.

 # Goals

 ## Data

-In conjunction with the RayTemas Service, you can link with the services provided by various rays and various 3rd-Party Applications/Service.
+To use the RAYTemas Open API Service, you can link with the services provided by various 3rd-Party Applications/Service.

-The range of interlocking depends on the service provided.
+The range of supports depends on the service provided.

 ## Service

-You can create the service or unique service / application provided by the Ray and publicize it to RayTeams.
+You can create the service or stand-alone Service / Application provided by the Ray and publishing it to RayTeams.

 In this way, you can easily deploy/offer service to various institutions that use RayTeams Service.